|

 fund for the specific purpose of aiding members and participants who have

-financial needs.
-Such money can be considered a loan or a gift.
 These funds are made available by the treasurer after approval by

 at least two members of the Church Council (excepting the pastor and the